linanok/linanok-platform/README.md

 | `REDIS_CACHE_CONNECTION`     | Redis cache connection name                                           | `cache`           |

 > **Note:**
+> - The queue worker is managed by [Laravel Horizon](https://laravel.com/docs/horizon), which requires
+    `QUEUE_CONNECTION=redis` in your `.env` file.
+Horizon only supports Redis as the queue backend.
 > - Some variables are required for the application to function correctly (e.g., `APP_KEY`, database credentials).
 > - Adjust values as needed for your deployment and security requirements.